is still mapping out the details of its planned grocery store in downtown Cleveland

 , co-owner Jeff Heinen recently shared with Fresh Water

-conceptual plans, while acknowledging that opening a 20,000-square-foot grocery downtown is anything but a slam dunk and will require fine tuning to reach the right market.
+conceptual plans, while acknowledging that opening a 33,000-square-foot grocery downtown is anything but a slam dunk and will require fine tuning to reach the right market.

 Last year, Heinen's announced plans to bring a long-sought-after, full-service grocery to downtown Cleveland.
-Later this year, that store will open at the historic Cleveland Trust rotunda at East 9th Street and Euclid Avenue, which first opened in 1908.
-The shopping experience promises to be unlike any other, with shoppers selecting produce beneath a glorious stained glass dome.
+Later this year, that store will open at the historic Cleveland Trust rotunda at East 9th and Euclid, which first opened in 1908.
+The shopping experience promises to be unlike any other, with customers selecting produce beneath a glorious stained glass dome.

 Heinen's is conducting plenty of research to ensure the store fits local market dynamics, Heinen explains.
 "We're taking a space that's not a traditional grocery store and creating a grocery store offering," he says.
 "We're spending time making sure that we're not bringing a suburban store to an urban location."